newschoolarchives/newschoolarchives.github.io/docs/1_removable_media/1_removable_media.md

 When a collection is accessioned and an accession record is being created, follow these guidelines for documenting the presence of removable media in a collection.
 Processing Archivist:

 *   Place loose CDs and DVDs into plastic or paper sleeves.
-*   For disks in folders, <span style="text-decoration:underline;">leave disk in place</span> in folder.
+*   For disks in folders, _leave disk in place_ in folder.
 Insert a paper flag.
 Indicate disk identifier (or range of identifiers) on flag, using naming convention described above.
 Note that it is not necessary to individually identify each disk at this time--list as a range (ex: 2014NS33_D001-D032).
 *   In AT accession record inventory note, record disk ID (or range of IDs) present in the collection.
 *   Add disk or range of disks into Disk Inventory.
 It is not necessary to create a row for each disk at this time, they can be listed in a single row as a range (ex.
 2014NS33_D001-D032)